Sambucus canadensis

 -

 American elderberry tolerates a wide variety of wet to dry soils but prefers rich, moist, slightly acidic soil in sun to partial shade.
 Plants will spread by root sucker and will form thickets if the suckers are not removed.
 In summer, small white flowers are borne in dense clusters.
-Flowers are followed by a purple-black drupe that is produced in drooping clusters in late summer to fall.
-The drupe is an edible fruit that when cooked can be used in pies, pancakes, and jellies.
+Flowers are followed by a purple-black drupe that is produced in drooping clusters from late summer to fall.
+The drupe is an edible fruit and when cooked can be used in pies, pancakes, and jellies.
 Elderberry flowers and fruits are used in winemaking.
-Wildlife also enjoy the fruits and the arching branches provide habitat for nesting birds.
+Wildlife also enjoys the fruits, and the arching branches provide a habitat for nesting birds.

 Use this plant in naturalized areas, as a hedge, in a woodland, or along streams and ponds.
-It is a good addition to butterfly, edible, native, pollinator or rain gardens.
+It is a good addition to butterfly, edible, native, pollinator, or rain gardens.
 It is effective erosion control in moist sites.
+Due to the plants suckering and unkempt appearance, it is best not to use this shrub or tree in the home landscape.

 VIDEO created by Grant L. Thompson for “Trees, Shrubs, and Woody Vines for Landscaping” a plant identification course offered by the Department of Horticulture at Iowa State University.